RaythaHQ/raytha/docfx_project/articles/templates_custom_funcs.md

 ### groupby: "PublishedContent.developer_name"

-This will perform a groupby operation on an array of items, most commonly used with `Target.Items` and key on the PublishedContent.developer_name attribute.
+Perform a groupby operation on an array of items, most commonly used with `Target.Items` and key on the PublishedContent.developer_name attribute.
 The output will be a dictionary of `key` and `items` as demonstrated below.

-Usage:
+Example usage:

 ```
 {% assign grouped_items = Target.Items | groupby: "PublishedContent.developer_name" %}